Romania in the Early Middle Ages: First Bulgarian Empire after conversion (864–1018)

 Boris I, the ruler of Bulgaria, converted to Orthodox Christianity in 864.
 He promoted vernacular worship services, thus Old Church Slavonic was declared the language of liturgy in the Bulgarian Orthodox Church in 893.
 One of the earliest examples of Cyrillic script—an alphabet strongly associated with Slavonic liturgy—was found in Mircea Vodă in Romania.
 The Cyrillic inscription from 943 refers to a "župan Dimitrie".

+Traces of Bulgarian influence in the territory of modern Romania are found mostly in the area of Wallachia.
+For example in sites from Bucov, Căscioarele, or Mărăcinele, water pipe fragments have been found dating to the 9th or 10th century.
+No building in the region from the time is known to have used them and the evidence gathered points more likely at production centres destined for exporting their goods to the Bulgarian rising urban centres of Pliska and Preslav.

 Byzantine troops occupied large portions of Bulgaria, including modern Dobruja, under Emperor John I Tzimiskes (969–976).
 After his death an anti-Byzantine uprising led by four brothers broke out.
 One of the brothers, David, was killed by Vlachs in the present-day border region between Greece and North Macedonia.
 In 1018, the Byzantines conquered the whole territory of the Bulgarian Empire and the Archbishop of Ohrid acquired ecclesiastic jurisdiction in 1020 over the Vlachs living there.